wasicse/diSBPred/ReadMe.md

 You can install them using the following command:

 ```
-install_dependencies.sh
+./install_dependencies.sh
 ```
 ## Run diSBPred

 To run the program, executes the following command to run diSBPred from the script directory.
+The tool takes input from Input/input.txt file.

 ```
 ./run_diSBPred.sh